apiel/radka/README.md

 Now you can transpile the jsx file.
 In you npm folder run:

 ```
-npx radka
+yarn radka
 ```

 This will create a new `site` folder containing the generated html files.

-You can use `npx radka server` to run a server for your site.
+You can use `yarn radka server` to run a server for your site.

 Let's create another page but with dynamic content.
 Create a file `src/pages/pet/[type].page.jsx`: